 Dentists remove the decay, fill the tooth using a variety of fillings, and restore the tooth to a healthy state.
 Severe decay can cause nerve damage and may require a crown (a cap that covers the tooth to make it stronger).

 Practicing good hygiene avoids unhealthy teeth and costly treatment.
-Simply adhere to a strict dental hygiene regimen to avoid unnecessary decay: brush and floss twice a day, get regular dental checkups, control diet.
+Simply adhere to a strict dental hygiene regimen to avoid unnecessary decay: brush and floss twice a day, get regular dental checkups, and control diet.
 Remember to avoid pop and energy drinks and receive fluoride treatment.

 Fluoride helps teeth become strong and resistant to decay.
 Regularly drink water treated with fluoride, brush, and floss to ensure significantly lower cavities.